As an Amazon Associate we earn from qualifying purchases.

 It doesn’t seem to matter how hard I try to get it right, my kitchen shots get killed by bright reflections and glare coming off of stainless steel appliances.
 This gets really bad with the fridge, which ends up looking like a circus mirror!
 What can I do?

 There’s no doubt about it, Lane; stainless steel appliances can be a challenge, to put it politely!
+Even black stainless steel can have a dazzling light and of course, it needs regular cleaning just like any other material.
 More often than not in real estate photography, we can rely on quick fixes for certain reflections.
 For example, if you’ve got a reflection on the glass of a framed print, then use the trick that many of us have learned from Scott Hargis' book and video: roll-up a little bit of paper towel and place it behind the frame, so as to change the angle of the glass and thus, the reflection.
 However, stainless steel is a completely different animal!

 Most metals that people have some level of familiarity with--like cast iron, aluminum, copper, etc.--tend to have oxide coatings that are great at absorbing light and thus have what metallurgists refer to as “low solar reflectivity.”
 Stainless steel, on the other hand, doesn’t behave like these common metals, in that it has a very high solar reflectivity.
 To make things worse, there’s something about the finish of stainless steel fridges that makes it seem like reflections come off them with no rhyme-or-reason.
 So much so, that even if you place a flash at an oblique angle to the appliance, it may bounce at a very sharp angle back at your camera.
 This often results in those long, vertical, bright white streaks of light that draw the viewer’s attention to the appliance, rather than to the rest of the scene.
 And don’t get me started about what happens when there’s a large window in the vicinity!